Kelty Galactic 30 Review

 We did find the stuff sack to be a little on the tight side, requiring just a little extra effort to pack the bag away.
 That said, once the bag was completely stuffed, it can be compressed even further through the use of a compression sack, making it a legitimate backcountry bag for backpackers who don't like the constrictive design of mummy bags.

-Related: Best Budget Backpacking Sleeping Bags of 2022
+Related: Best Budget Backpacking Sleeping Bags

 Versatility, warmth, size, and weight make this a nearly perfect grab-and-go bag.
 It packs up small, is rugged, and boasts 600-fill DriDown insulation.
 We feel the extra cost for a high-performance down bag of this nature is justifiable — especially when we consider its insulative capabilities, 2.3-lbs packed weight, and small packed volume.
 This bag is fairly priced for buyers who value the benefits of down insulation and are excited at the opportunity to own a rarely made, feather-filled rectangular bag.